mike-shock/tello_edu/README.md

 Some reasons for writing this gem:
 * to support SDK v.2.0: commands for Tello EDU variant - for swarming and mission pads recognition;
 * to support SDK v.3.0: commands for Tello Talent variant - for controlling drone and RMTT;
-* to implement additional commands based on 'RC' command from Tello SDK;
+* to implement additional commands based on 'RC' command from Tello SDK - for flying figures;

 The work is in progress so far.